HydraMeshnet/developer-portal/sdk/tutorial_send_hyd.md

 # SDK Tutorial: Sending HYD Programatically

-In this tutorial you will implement the simplest possible thing with the SDK: you'll send HYDs with code from one wallet to a another one.
+In this tutorial you will implement a Hydra transaction with the SDK.
+The wallet is pre-generated from a seed: you'll send HYDs with code from one wallet to a another one.

 #### Prerequisites